 Workplace conflict is inevitable in any organization.
-When unresolved, conflict can lead to decreased productivity, poor morale, and high turnover.
+When unresolved, it can lead to decreased productivity, poor morale, and high turnover.

 Mediation is an effective way to resolve workplace conflicts before they escalate.